profi248/backwither/readme.md

   -d    specify new backup job destination path
   -f    specify a path to a specific file (for restore or diff) -i    specify snapshot ID (to restore)
-  -m    disable filesystem time comparison speedup of backup -n    specify backup job name
+  -m    disable last change timestamp check (slows down the backup process) -n    specify backup job name
   -p    specify a pair of snapshot to compare in diff [format id:id] -s    specify new backup job source path